 ‘Would you like to walk Valkyria with me?
 We’re going swimming at Silver Sands!’

 ‘Sure!
 I’ll get my things!’

 They walk to the only sandy beach in the vicinity.

-‘The water isn’t as warm as in Monte Vista, and there are no waves… But you can jump in from that rock over there – if you dare?’
+‘The water isn’t as warm as in Italy, and there are no waves… But you can jump in from that rock over there – if you dare?’

 Taïga sets off towards the big rock.
 ‘Catch me if you can!’
 The water is cold.
 And there are no waves.
 But they have fun playing in the lake, searching for crayfish and throwing branches in the water to Valkyria who happily jumps in and brings them back…

 ‘Promise me you won’t laugh?’